|

 where a rash of cattle-rustling turns out

-to be a tyrannosaurus with a forked-tongue
+to be another Tyrannosaurus with a forked-tongue

 feeding on the local